crankyspock/rpi-pid-chamber/README.md

 ```
 tmux new-session -s chamber
 ```
-This open a terminal you can use.
-Run all your python scripts in this terminal
+This opens another terminal you can use.
+Run all your python scripts in this terminal, such as
 ```
 python control.py
 ```

-To detach from this terminal, press *CTRL+B* **THEN** *B*.
+To detach from this terminal and leave it running in the background, press *CTRL+B* **THEN** *D*.
 You can then log out of the Raspberry Pi with
 ```
 exit
 ```